offa/maven-action/README.md

 GitHub Action for Maven based projects.

-It checks out the repository, runs maven and optional analysis.
+It checks out the repository, sets up Java, runs Maven and optional analysis.

 ### Example